Gina Maione Earles

 Katie Ashburner, MSW

 Katie Ashburner has her Bachelor’s degree in psychology from Juniata College and her Master’s degree in social work from the University of South Carolina.
-She has been working at Child Advocacy Centers for the since 2008 and joined Blue Sky Bridge in 2014.
+She has been working at Child Advocacy Centers since 2008 and joined Blue Sky Bridge in 2014.
 Katie is trained in the Childfirst South Carolina Forensic Interview protocol, the National Children’s Advocacy Center’s protocol for interviewing children, and the Colorado Semi-structured Narrative Process for interviewing children.
 As a forensic interviewer, she is responsible for gathering the greatest amount of reliable information in a child-sensitive, developmentally-appropriate and legally-defensible manner during interviews with suspected child abuse victims.
-Katie also manages our Child and Family Advocacy Program and the development of new programs for the center.
+Katie also participates as a trainer for the Colorado Children’s Alliance Forensic Interview Semi-Structured Narrative Process.

 Allison Breed, MSW, LCSW